KVSKOrg/dellemcansible/docs/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-A pull request must satisfy following for it to be merged:
+A pull request must satisfy the following for it to be merged:

 * A pull request will require at least 2 maintainer approvals.
 * Maintainers must perform a review to ensure the changes adhere to guidelines laid out in this document.